 Screw Your Neighbor Rules

+Basic Rules:The Kings are the highest-valued cards in the game.
+Consequently, the Aces are the lowest ones.
 This is important to remember since the goal of Screw Your Neighbor is not to be left with the lowest card.

-If the card is a King, they need to place it face up on the table and show it to the other players.
-If it's not a King, they keep it face down.
+- Players looks at their card and decide what to do next.
+If the card is a King, players need to immediately flip it face up on the table and show it to the other players.
+All the other cards of the deck stay face down.

 Screw Your Neighbor Strategy